 UMBC Self-Help Book Club

 UMBC Self-Help Book Club is a new and exciting group geared towards book lovers and students that value and crave self-reflection.
-“YOU are a BADASS” by Jen Sincero has been selected as our inaugural book.
-The book offers a hilarious yet inspiring way to create a life that you want to live RIGHT NOW.
-Come learn helpful skills through bite-sized chapters and lively discussion amongst your peers.
-The group will be moderated by a Counseling Center staff member using questions that both challenge and support students.
+“Quiet: The Power of Introverts in a World that Can’t Stop Talking” by Susan Cain has been selected as our Spring 2021 book.
+Ever been shamed for being “too shy”?
+Ever wonder why it can be so natural to talk one on one with a good friend, but feel super exhausted in group situations?
+“Quiet” aims to reframe the way you see the introvert vs extrovert spectrum, and empower you to be a proud introvert!
+The group will be moderated by Sam Chan, LCSW-C using questions that both challenge and support students.
 This group runs for 6 weeks.

 Contact: Mr. Chan at firstname.lastname@example.org